The Ultimate Guide to DAR Weddings in Washington DC – Updated 2022

 There are two main entrances to DAR for your wedding: C Street and 17th Street.
 C Street is popular because your guests will end up on the Terrace, where they will either be sitting for your wedding ceremony or joining your cocktail reception if your ceremony was offsite.

 If arriving on 17th Street, your guests will come through the grand wooden doors, and arrive in the Pennsylvania Foyer.
-From here they might be headed into the Library for your cocktail hour (if your ceremony was offsite) or they will be headed to the Terrace.
+From here they might be headed into the Library for your cocktail hour (if your ceremony was offsite and only at/after 6 pm) or they will be headed to the Terrace for a ceremony or cocktail hour.
 If the latter, they will have to pass through O’Byrne to get to the Terrace.
-At this point in the day, your O’Byrne set up will be nearly complete.
+At this point in the day, your O’Byrne set up should be nearly complete.
 If you wish to keep the set up a surprise, you’ll need decor to keep it out of sight.
-In the photo below we used a hard wall flanked by drape.
+In the photo below we used a hard wall flanked by drape to keep the O’Byrne set up a surprise until after cocktail hour.

-Both of these entrances require your guests to walk up a long flight of stairs.
+Both of these entrances require your guests to walk up 1.5 flights of stairs.
 There is access for wedding guests in a wheelchair.
 The ground floor entrance on C street, just past the Terrace stairs, will take you to an elevator.
-You can wind through the building to get to the O’Byrne Gallery.
+You will then wind through the building to get to the O’Byrne Gallery.
+Someone should be designated to work with a DAR staffer to help your wheelchair-bound guests through this path.
 This path is necessary for those in wheelchairs, but it is a very long walk.
 But if you have folks who just have trouble walking, I think going up the stairs will ultimately be less work.

 It is common now to offer your guests a drink when they arrive to your wedding venue.
 In the summer this can be something cold, even a popsicle.
-In early Spring or late Fall you can offer a warm beverage.
+In early Spring or late Fall you could also offer a warm beverage.
 It is important to remove anything your guests might be holding (a coat or a gift) before offering the drink.
+This means set up the gift table before the guests encounter the drinks.
+The coat check for DAR is a closet in the Pennsylvania Foyer.
+Be sure to have your caterer staff this closet if you think there will be a lot of coats.

 Advice for DAR Wedding Ceremonies